timthedev07/my-website/posts/math/brief-introduction-to-calculus-2.2.md

 # Conclusion

-This blog introduced a few _basic_ concepts of definite and indefinite integrals, and more content will be covered in future blogs of this part.
+This blog introduced a few _basic_ concepts of definite and indefinite integrals, and more content will be covered in future blogs of this part in the series.

 Thanks for reading!